maxkraft7/HandySignaturClientDemoAndroid/README.md

 # Handy-Signatur Cient Demo

+> Running on Android

-C# application demonstrating the use of Handy-Signatur in a client application.
+Kotlin application demonstrating the use of Handy-Signatur in a client application running on Android.